Video Counselling Image

 Two measurements highlight how people respond overall to my style of counselling: Acceptance Rate*2 and Dissatisfaction Rate*3.

-During the previous twelve months (March 2023 to February 2024) my Case Measurement Rates have been:-
+During the previous twelve months (November 2023 to October 2024) my Case Measurement Rates have been:-

 Acceptance Rate: